The Petfriendly Home | Create a Functional and Beautiful Household for Your Furry Friends

 The great outdoors

-If you have a fenced backyard, install a doggy door so your furry friend can excuse himself to do his business without asking for your permission.
+If you hired a fence company to build a backyard fence with security gates, you may also install a doggy door so your furry friend can excuse himself to do his business without asking for your permission.
 Just be sure to install one that locks so in the evening you don’t find a menagerie of nocturnal critters hanging out in your home.
 Creatures like opossums have been known to sneak into homes via pet doors for a late-night bite of cat chow.
 For the backyard, fence windows are becoming more and more popular, as homeowners want to ease their pets’ curiosity as to what is on the other side of the fence.
 Many pet retailers sell a Plexiglas dome window called the PetPeek Fence Window that can be installed in your fence.